 1920s Men’s One Piece Swimsuits

 In many ways, men’s and women’s 1920s swimsuits were nearly identical.
-A deep cut ribbed wool tank top over a snug fitting pair of shorts that were sewn in at the waistline.
-The “skirt” of the swimtop came from knee-length a few years before to mid-thigh level.
+Both were deep-cut ribbed wool tank top over a snug fitting pair of shorts that were sewn in at the waistline.
+The “skirt” of the swim-top came from up from knee-length of a few years before to around mid-thigh level.
 It was “too much” to raise the top any further, revealing men’s personal parts.
-Instead, more suit material was removed from under the arms and around the back- supposedly making it easier to swim but mostly to reveal more muscles.
+Instead, more suit material was removed from under the arms and around the back- supposedly making it easier to swim, but mostly to reveal more muscles.

-Men’s were made of wool or ribbed cotton in very bright colors — red, purple, yellow, pale blue, navy blue, brown, and the very popular orange.
-White, black, or colored stripes outlining the edges and skirt were equally common on the one peice “California style” swimsuit.
+Men’s swimsuits were made of wool or ribbed cotton in very bright colors — red, purple, yellow, pale blue, navy blue, brown, and the very popular orange.
+White, black, or colored stripes outlining the edges and skirt were equally common with the one piece “California style” swimsuit.

 1920s Men’s Two Piece Swimsuits

-The two piece swimsuit went mainstream around 1924.
-It consisted of a ribbed wool onesis (unitard) that buttoned at the crotch paired with separate shorts.
-The onesis top had a scoop neck in plain white or grey but could be striped or solid colors too (red, grey, blue, orange).
+The two-piece swimsuit went mainstream around 1924.
+It consisted of a ribbed wool onesie (unitard) that buttoned at the crotch, paired with separate shorts.
+The onesie top had a scoop neck and was generally plain white or grey, but could be striped or solid colors too (red, grey, blue, orange).

 A white webbed belt with silver metal military buckle secured the shorts to the waist.

 In 1929, a new one-piece suit emerged, called the “speed suit.”
 It was designed for college athletes, but the public quickly adopted the new, more revealing suit.
 In the speed suit, most of the back was removed, and the top now had cutouts under the arms.
 This new back was called a “crab back” for its criss-cross pattern.

 The Speed top found its way onto two-piece swimsuits as well.
 This style is what would dominate in the 1930s.